 It’s critical to perform upkeep on your enhanced collections process by using the analytics capabilities of your practice management system to monitor A/R effectiveness.

-Use your reporting capabilities to delineate remaining areas of weakness in A/R. Are you performing exceptionally when it comes to patient collections but still being stunted by a high percentage of denials or a low first-pass resolution rate?
+Use your reporting capabilities to delineate the remaining areas of weakness in A/R. Are you performing exceptionally when it comes to patient collections but still being stunted by a high percentage of denials or a low first-pass resolution rate?

 Weekly analysis of your collection backlog and monthly review of outstanding A/R – along with other reports – will elucidate problematic trends.
 Once you know what areas to focus on, you can give proper attention to perfecting your performance in those areas.

 Plus, continued monitoring is the only way to ensure you keep things orderly in accounts receivable.
 With effective reporting and analysis, you won’t need to do a “clean sweep” of A/R overhaul – you’ll be able to maintain cash flow by consistently reviewing your processes and performance.